spoorn/durian/README.md

 `durian` is a client-server networking library built on top of the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol which is implemented in Rust by [quinn](https://github.com/quinn-rs/quinn).

-It provides a thin abstraction layer above the lower-level details of byte management, framing, and more, to make writing netcode easier and allow the user to focus on the messaging contents instead.
+It provides a thin abstraction layer above the lower-level details of connection management, byte management, framing, and more, to make writing netcode easier and allow the user to focus on the messaging contents instead.
+Serialization and deserialization are built into the APIs so you can send and receive exact Packets as structs for ease of development.

 `durian` is a general purpose library, but was made primarily for me to dabble in game development.
 It has been tested and working with the [Bevy](https://bevyengine.org/) game engine.